Pakistan begins crackdown on militant groups amid global pressure

 The interior ministry said it was a move to “speed up action against all proscribed organizations”.
 Officials said it was part of a long-planned drive against militant groups, not a response to Indian anger over what New Delhi calls Islamabad’s failure to rein in militant groups operating on Pakistani soil.

+In a further sign that tensions were easing, Pakistan’s foreign ministry said a delegation would visit New Delhi next week to discuss an accord on Sikh pilgrims visiting holy sites in Pakistan.

-Close relatives of JeM leader Masood Azhar had been detained in “protective custody” as part of the crackdown, the interior ministry said.
+The interior ministry said close relatives of JeM leader Masood Azhar had been detained in “preventive custody” as part of the crackdown.
 It named them as Mufti Abdul Raoof and Hamad Azhar, who one ministry official said was the leader’s son.

+On Tuesday, Pakistan placed two charities linked to Hafiz Saeed, founder of a militant organisation the United States and India have blamed for numerous deadly attacks, including a siege by gunmen in Mumbai in 2008 that killed 166 people, on the country’s official banned list.

+The Jamaat-ud-Dawa and Falah-e-Insaniat Foundation charities were placed on the list after the government announced the restriction last month.

-Some of the people detained were named by India in a dossier it gave to Pakistan after last month’s bombing, Interior Minister Shehryar Afridi said.
+Some of the people detained were named by India in a dossier it gave to Pakistan after last month’s bombing, Interior secretary Azam Suleman said.

 Pakistani Foreign Minister Shah Mehmood Qureshi told CNN last week that JeM chief Azhar was in Pakistan and was “really unwell”.

-Over the weekend, the United States and Britain urged Pakistan to deal with militant groups.
+The United States and Britain have urged Pakistan to deal with militant groups.

 Many Pakistani groups and individuals are under U.N. sanctions, including the JeM, and Hafiz Saeed, the founder of the Lashkar-e-Taiba (LeT) militant group that carried out the 2008 attacks in the Indian city of Mumbai, in which 166 people were killed.